ElinVoss/omnimeta-saga-universe/QUICKSTART_BIBLE_GENERATION.md

 ### What You Say to OmniMeta Space

-> "I'm ready to generate the Story Bible for N03: Poison and Grief.
+> "I'm ready to generate the Story Bible for N03: Alloy Folded Wrong.
 Please read the placeholder file at `04_Writer_Deliverables/02_Bibles/N03_Bible_PLACEHOLDER.md` and follow all instructions, including reading the previous Bibles (N01, N02) for continuity."

 ### What Happens